amomen9/Linux/Scheduled systemd Automatic Update/Debian/README.md

 # Automatic restart on schedule (if feasible)

-It might suit your strategies for a server to be restarted on schedule if a restart is pending for the update process.
+It might suit your strategies for a server to be restarted on schedule if a restart is pending for the update process to complete.
 The following plan restarts the server on schedule should a restart be required.

 ## Required unit files to install: